 In general, late assignments will not be accepted.
 That said, emergencies do occur.
 If you are unable to complete an assignment on time, please contact the instructor by email as soon as possible, and we will discuss your situation.
-No matter what, a late assignment will be accepted only once during the semester.
+Late assignments cannot be accepted once solutions have been posted.
+Only one late assignment will be accepted per semester, but note that your lowest assignment score will be dropped.